Mark1626/mark1626.github.com/all_collections/_posts/2020-09-29-art-reverse-engineering-part-2.md

 Rearranging things to make it look readable.

-There are some JS tricks I ran into used to obsure the code
+There are some JS tricks I ran into used to obscure the code

 - `(w = 960) + O()` is simply `960 + O()` with w initialized
 - In the function `O=q=>(Math.random()*2-1)*w;` even though the param `q` is not used, we have a param as `q` is 1 char compared to `()` 2 chars